HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/httpsocketexhaustion.md

 # How to: Use the HttpClient the right way in .NET

-*1-9-2023 - updated 15-9-2025*
+*1-9-2023 - updated 25-9-2025*

-## Problem
+## What is the problem?

-There is a lot of noise about the use of the HttpClient, despite Microsoft (and others) have clear explanations about how to use it.
+In real life and online there is a lot of noise about how to use HttpClient correctly, despite Microsoft (and others) have clear explanations about how to use it.

-### Diving into code
+Recently I ran into this problem for the umpteenth time, so I decided to update my 2019-2023 blog post about it.

+### Code example

 Sometimes I encounter code like this: